pyblosxom/pyblosxom/docs/config_variables.rst

    (optional) string; defaults to ``"C"``

-   PyBlosxom uses the locale config variable to adjust the values for month names and dates.
+   Pyblosxom uses the locale config variable to adjust the values for month names and dates.

    In general, you don't need to set this unless you know you're not